blocsoc-iitd/defi-bootcamp/README.md

   <img src="https://img.shields.io/badge/Duration-6%20Weeks-orange" alt="Duration: 5/6 Weeks">
 </div>

-The vision behind organizing this bootcamp is to get everyone familiar with blockchain 🧠, help prepare for upcoming hackathons 🛠️, and provide non-members of the club an opportunity to explore the technology and dive deeper into it 🌐.

 We aim to make the bootcamp as interactive as possible 🤝 by discussing real-world challenges 🌍 and limitations in existing systems, and by brainstorming new project ideas together 💡.